cedricwalter/cedricwalter.github.io/_posts/_disabled/2006-11-13-java-is-free-software.md

     - 'Thanks to'
 ---

-<font size="7">Java Will be release under a GPL licence!
+Java Will be release under a GPL licence!

 [From Joshua Marinacci Blog](http://weblogs.java.net/blog/joshy/archive/2006/11/musings_on_the.html)

-<font size="6">"The big announcement today: Java will be open sourced under the GPL.
+"The big announcement today: Java will be open sourced under the GPL.
 I think it makes a lot of sense because it protects Sun’s interest in preventing forks and also the community’s interest in knowing that #Java will forever be available in the public sphere.
 The GPL has always provided an option to fork just in case someone takes the code in a bad direction.
 Historically having this option available ensures that it never needs to actually be used, letting the community grow and thrive.

 So what does this actually mean?
 What is the benefit to open source Java?
 How will things change?
 Here’s what I think will change and what won’t.
 I say this as my own opinion, not an official statement from Sun.
 I also say this as someone new to Sun, coming to Sun two years ago from an open source background.
 I’m sure that engineers with more experience than I will have different opinions.
 So with that, let’s hear it: